All the Routes up Carnedd Llywelyn and Dafydd

 Which is the easiest walking route up Carnedd Llywelyn and Dafydd ?

-Carnedd Llywelyn and Dafydd Maps:
+Map showing all the routes up Carnedd Llywelyn and Dafydd

 Carnedd Llywelyn is the second highest mountain in Wales at 1064m in height.
 As is fitting for a mountain of that status, has a wealth of varied routes to the summit.
 As half of them involve approaching from Carnedd Dafydd, we have decided to devote this article to both princes of the Welsh Mountains.
 After all, we’ve identified around 13 distinct routes or approaches to these majestic mountains and we could probably have added a few more.
 For good measure, Yr Elen is also comprehensively ascended as we cover both direct routes up that outlying mountain.